Laddu-xd/my-windows-fastfetch-setup/README.md

 # my-windows-fastfetch-setup

-My personal Windows terminal setup using [Fastfetch](https://github.com/fastfetch-cli/fastfetch).
+Set up my personal Windows terminal setup using [Fastfetch](https://github.com/fastfetch-cli/fastfetch) in just one click.

 Works on both **PowerShell** and **CMD**.